flaminbroccoli/logfilegenaws/README.md

 ## Summary of changes
 1. logback_test.xml: Added -mm to filePatter nto generate logs by the minute
 2. application.conf: Added info to store S3 bucket name and region.
-Credentials will be taken from local machine.
+Credentials will be taken from local machine/EC2 instance.
 3. GenerateLogData.scala: Built a Transfer manager and uploaded the files upon completion of generation.